Bhawyag5/mysql/README.md

 2. UPDATE
 Modify data  in single  and multiple column in a table;
 Single :
-•	update  student set SNAME='Bhawya garg' where usn = 12021
+•	update  student set SNAME='Kamar Alam' where usn = 12021
 •
 Multiple:
 •	update  student set address='Delhi' where gender = 'f'